 Wild Kithul ™ Treacle Sweet & Healthy

 “Kithul” is a Sri Lankan name to a variety of palm scientifically known as Caryota urens that grows in the Asian tropics.
-It is a species of indigenous flowering plant in the palm family from Sri Lanka, Myanmar and India.
-They naturally grow in the wild, in forest covers, in fields, in rain-forest clearings and even in home gardens.
-This palm has been used as an ornamental tree in the Philippines.
-They are commonly called solitary fishtail palm, toddy palm, wine palm or jaggery palm.
-Kithul Treacle is thick syrup made from the unfermented and concentrated sap
+It is a species of indigenous flowering palm growing naturally in Sri Lanka, Myanmar and India.
+These palms grow in the wild, in forest covers, in fields, in rain-forest clearings and even in home gardens.
+This palm is even used as an ornamental tree in the Philippines.
+Commonly called solitary fishtail palm, toddy palm, wine palm or jaggery palm.

-In Sri Lankan ethano-medicine it is claimed to possess health benefits such as anti-ageing and anti-diabetic although not scientifically tested.
-In recent studies it has been found that wild palm treacle possess anti-oxidant properties as well.
-Traditionally, in Sri Lanka, treacle prepared from Caryota urens L. (Kithul) sap has been used as a sweetener for many centuries and it has been used to prepare a variety of sweet foods, drinks and some medicinal preparations such as arista. (arista (ä·riˑ·st) nAyurvedic method of medicine preparation that uses natural fermentation, similar to arava.
-Instead of using herbal juice, however, the herbs are infused or decorated in water; to this aqueous extract are added jaggery (raw cane sugar) and dried forest-flame bush flowers (containing yeast).
+Kithul treacle is used in Ayurveda as it is said to possess health benefits such as anti-ageing and anti-diabetic.
+Although scientific testing is still in its early stages, in recent studies it has been found that wild palm treacle possesses anti-oxidant properties.
+Traditionally, in Sri Lanka, treacle has not only been used as a sweetener for many centuries but also used for medicinal preparations such as arista. (arista (ä·riˑ·st) nAyurvedic method of medicine preparation that uses natural fermentation; herbal juices are infused with dried forest-flame bush flowers (containing yeast) and jaggery.